 Prior to MySQL Cluster NDB 7.0.12, for any

 SELECTwhich used a primary key lookup or unique key lookup to retrieve any columns that used any of the

 In MySQL Cluster NDB 7.0.12 and later, for primary key lookups, the lock is released as soon as all

-lock continues to be held for the lifetime of the
+TEXTdata has been read.
+(Bug #49190) However, for unique key lookups, the shared lock continues to be held for the lifetime of the transaction.

 For example, consider the table

 tdefined by the following